-NAPM has five subsidiaries; NARPS, NASLLC, NALHL (in Voluntary Liquidation), RLHC and RLHC II.
+NAPM has five subsidiaries at the reporting date; NARPS, NASLLC, NALHL (in Voluntary Liquidation), RLHC and RLHC II.

 NARPS

 On 18 July 2012, NAMA established a subsidiary, National Asset Residential Property Services.
 NARPS is a wholly owned subsidiary of NAPM, and was established to acquire residential properties and to lease and ultimately sell these properties to approved housing bodies for social housing purposes.